Chigwell Prep School A GSG School

 Art and DT help fire imaginations here.
 We saw everything from robot displays to self-portraits in the spacious exhibition area in the foyer of the art block.
 ‘They really encourage you even if your standard isn’t really good,’ a pupil told us.

-Pastoral care – which cleverly continues under the junior school umbrella through to the end of year 8 even though pupils are officially seniors by this time - is a great source of pride for the school and many parents pick the school on the back of it (although a couple of parents told us the level of kindness in juniors depends in part on the cohort and friendship group).
+Pastoral care – which cleverly continues under the prep school umbrella through to the end of year 8 even though pupils are officially seniors by this time - is a great source of pride for the school and many parents pick the school on the back of it (although a couple of parents told us the level of kindness in prep depends in part on the cohort and friendship group).
 Teachers know the pupils inside and out and parents appreciate the open door policy and prompt responses from teachers.
-‘The junior school is very caring and I’d say that with both my children, if there’s an issue about anything at all, they are confident in feeling able to speak to their teacher about it,’ said a parent.
+‘The prep school is very caring and I’d say that with both my children, if there’s an issue about anything at all, they are confident in feeling able to speak to their teacher about it,’ said a parent.
 Indeed, there’s a big push on pupils taking responsibility for their own actions and being independent where possible – all results in less leaning on parents to sort things out than in other schools.
 A behaviour ladder in each classroom makes for in-the-moment rewards and sanctions – short, sharp immediate sanctions are order of the day here.
 Very few serious misdemeanours, we were told, and having met this well-mannered bunch, we can well believe it.
 But there’s no mould, as we find in some schools – we came across various personalities with talents in all kinds of areas; the common denominator is being bright, curious, polite and hard working.
 We happened upon the anti-bullying committee in the library, with many pupils itching to share their latest ideas (eg posters, bullying monitors) to ensure nobody falls victim but nobody spoke until given the nod in response to their hand up.
-Library, in fact, was in full use pretty much throughout our visit – lovely to see, although we were slightly alarmed to be so robustly challenged by the junior school librarian for ‘failing to book a room’ and appreciated the children’s empathy after our telling off (apparently the librarian had ‘thought we were a member of staff’ – if so, we’re sure none of her colleagues makes the same mistake twice, although school assured us this is completely out of character).
+Library, in fact, was in full use pretty much throughout our visit – lovely to see, although we were slightly alarmed to be so robustly challenged by the prep school librarian for ‘failing to book a room’ and appreciated the children’s empathy after our telling off (apparently the librarian had ‘thought we were a member of staff’ – if so, we’re sure none of her colleagues makes the same mistake twice, although school assured us this is completely out of character).

 Over in pre-prep, which is located behind a coded gate, things are rather more lively, as you might imagine – particularly on the day of our visit where these tiny tots were literally squealing with delight in the Great Fire of London workshop.
-‘It’s the start of the topic – we wanted to really ignite their interest,’ explained Mrs Gibbs, pre-prep head.
+‘It’s the start of the topic – we wanted to really ignite their interest,’ explained staff member.
 This is a caring but high achieving environment, with literacy running through practically every lesson and philosophy for children and learning neat handwriting considered every bit as important as forest school.
 Children are expected to do termly presentations from day one – ‘really helps build self-confidence,’ said a parent.
 The building itself is spectacular, both inside and out, with a large welcoming foyer and real sense of fun with the large classrooms (each one a different bright colour) full of smiley children.
-Tonnes of music, drama and art are packed into their busy days and they’re big on communications with parents.
+Tons of music, drama and art are packed into their busy days and they’re big on communications with parents.
 The 22 clubs include computer science, sewing, football, dance, ballet and art – every teacher and TA has to run at least one, while a few are run by external companies.

 Parents – ‘a mix, with a bias towards the more well off,’ as one parent put it – mainly from a five-mile radius, with a growing number from further afield, especially east and sometimes even north London.